Kia Soul: Second generation (PS; 2013)

 Unveiled at the 2013 New York and Frankfurt auto shows, the second generation Soul is based on Kia's Track'ster concept, and offers an increase in torsional rigidity of 28.7%, wheelbase increased to 2570 mm, width increased to 1800 mm and the same overall height of 1600 mm.
-The redesign features a wraparound greenhouse, high-mounted tail lights, large trapezoidal lower air intake and "floating" body color panel set into the liftgate.
+The redesign features a wraparound greenhouse, high-mounted taillights, a large trapezoidal lower air intake, and a "floating" body color panel set into the liftgate.

 The second-generation Kia Soul shares its platform with the second generation Kia cee'd hatchback.
 66 percent of the chassis utilizes either Ultra High Strength Steel (35 percent) or High Strength Steel (31 percent).
 The front subframe uses four bushings (the first generation has none) and the shock absorbers on the rear torsion beam axle are now mounted vertically allowing for more suspension travel.

-The U.S. model went on sale as 2014 model year vehicle, and early models included a choice of 1.6-liter Gamma GDi or 2.0-liter Nu GDi engines, mated to 6-speed manual or 6-speed automatic transmissions.
+The U.S. model went on sale as a 2014 model year vehicle, and early models included a choice of 1.6-liter Gamma GDi or 2.0-liter Nu GDi engines, mated to 6-speed manual or 6-speed automatic transmissions.
 Trim levels included base, + (Plus), and !
 (Exclaim) models.

-The European model was set to go on sale in early 2014, with UK launch in Spring 2014.
-Early models include a choice of 1.6-liter GDi gasoline or CRDi diesel engines (from the previous generation Kia Soul), six-speed manual or automatic transmission, three different roof colors (black, white, and red), a choice of 11 body colors.
+The European model was set to go on sale in early 2014, with a UK launch in Spring 2014.
+Early models include a choice of 1.6-liter GDi gasoline or CRDi diesel engines (from the previous generation Kia Soul), six-speed manual or automatic transmission, three different roof colors (black, white, and red), and a choice of 11 body colors.
 Korean market models received the same two engines, with the 2.0-liter gasoline engine currently reserved for North American buyers.